-The Incremental Tax Revenues include the real property tax incremental revenues, sales tax incremental revenues, as specified in the Memorandum of Understanding dated April 25, 2006 and the Amended Memorandum of Understanding dated April 11, 2018, among the Authority, the City Council, and the developer.
-Incremental tax revenues totaling \$2,299,644 and \$2,138,471 were collected and remitted to the Authority in fiscal years 2019 and 2018, respectively.
+The Incremental Tax Revenues include the real property tax incremental revenues, and the sales tax incremental revenues, as specified in the Memorandum of Understanding dated April 25, 2006 and the Amended Memorandum of Understanding dated April 11, 2018, among the Authority, the City Council, and the developer.
+Incremental tax revenues totaling \$2,478,740 and \$2,299,644 were collected and remitted to the Authority in fiscal years 2020 and 2019, respectively.
+Delinquencies totaled \$1,751 as of June 30, 2020.